What Does it Take to Make a Tiger Selfie?

 As tigers grow older, they become more difficult to handle, and it is unclear what becomes of older tigers once they become unmanageable.
-They may be killed, or sold to roadside menageries – collections of wild animals kept in captivity for exhibition.
+They may be killed or sold to roadside menageries – collections of wild animals kept in captivity for exhibition.
 Their life worth is measured by their ability to perform for tourists.